sittingman/sales_forecast/README.md

     * Top 19 categories (out of 84) contribute to ~90% of total sales
     * Store volumes varies, some stores did less than $1M per month, some stores did more than $10M
     * Day of week appear to influence daily sales, major holiday also play a role in sales peaks
-    * Preliminary conclusion: seasonal pattern suggest applying Time Series models.
+    * Preliminary conclusion: seasonal pattern suggests applying Time Series models.
 Influential attributes such as product categories/shop imply the use of classification/regression models

 * Statistical Test: evaluate the statistical significance of the features identified in the exploratory stage on predicting target (i.e. sales), narrow down features that matters most to the predictions
     * [Time Series Test](https://github.com/sittingman/sales_forecast/blob/master/ts_stattest.ipynb): identified strong lag of 7 days through auto-correlation graphs, data also passed Dickey-Fuller test that data do not follow random walk patter under 95% confidence level.
+    * [Regression Test]

 * Machine Learning: measure accuracy as well as root mean squared errors across 3-4 models to pick the winning models